rmvanarse/swarmbots/README.md

 ### File Structure:

-**algorithm_simulations -** Contains a files for simulating basic algorithms on pyplot.
+**algorithm_simulation -** Contains a files for simulating basic algorithms on pyplot.
 The user can choose the initial configuration, number of bots, arena size, etc. Each basic task has a python file containing different implementations of the task.
 A library ( _swarm_lib.py_ ) includes all general functions required for simulating the swarm.

 The following tasks have been implemented crrently: Aggregation, Area COverage, Circle formation, Line Formation and 2-state decision making